Bill Simmons: Conflicts with ESPN

-Simmons at times had tense and public battles with ESPN about creative freedom and censorship.
+At times, Simmons had tense and public battles with ESPN about creative freedom and censorship.
 In May 2008, Simmons was embroiled in a dispute with management at ESPN.com.
-When asked by the editors of Deadspin why he had not written a new column in over two weeks, he said that he was writing less because he loved writing his column and believed that he and ESPN had come to an agreement "on creative lines, media criticism rules, the promotion of the column and everything else on ESPN.com" but within a few months all of those things changed.
+When asked by the editors of Deadspin why he had not written a new column in more than two weeks, he said he was writing less because he loved writing his column and believed that he and ESPN had come to an agreement "on creative lines, media criticism rules, the promotion of the column and everything else on ESPN.com" but within a few months all of those things changed.

 A month before the feud erupted, Simmons was scheduled to interview then-senator Barack Obama for a podcast.
 Obama was still running against then-senator Hillary Clinton for the Democratic nomination at the time.
-ESPN nixed the interview, saying that they would allow their reporters and columnists to interview a presidential candidate only after the nomination had been finalized.
+ESPN nixed the interview, saying they would allow their reporters and columnists to interview a presidential candidate only after the nomination had been finalized.

 In November 2008, according to Deadspin, Simmons quit the B.S.
 Report due to corporate interference with his writing.
-The controversy revolved around the admission of pornstar Christian into an ESPN fantasy basketball league.
+The controversy revolved around the admission of blogger and pornstar Christian into an ESPN fantasy basketball league.
 Simmons was upset that his explanation of ESPN's refusal to allow him into the league was edited out of a podcast.
 On November 25, 2008, Simmons returned to recording his B.S.
-Report podcast with a disclaimer, which said "The BS Report is a free flowing conversation that occasionally touches on mature subjects."
+Report podcast with a disclaimer that said "The BS Report is a free flowing conversation that occasionally touches on mature subjects."

 In late 2009, Simmons was punished by ESPN for writing tweets critical of Boston sports radio station WEEI's The Big Show.
-He was suspended for two weeks from Twitter, though he was still allowed to post tweets about his ongoing book tour.
+He was suspended from Twitter for two weeks, though he was still allowed to post tweets about his ongoing book tour.
 ESPN again suspended him from Twitter in March 2013 after he posted tweets critical of ESPN's First Take.

-On September 24, 2014, ESPN suspended Simmons for three weeks for criticizing NFL commissioner Roger Goodell's handling of the Ray Rice domestic violence case.
-During his podcast, Simmons stated that Goodell was lying when he claimed that he did not know what was on the tape that showed Rice punching his fiancé in the face and knocking her out in a hotel elevator.
+In September 2014, ESPN suspended Simmons for three weeks for criticizing NFL commissioner Roger Goodell's handling of the Ray Rice domestic violence case.
+During his podcast, Simmons accurately stated that Goodell was lying when he claimed that he did not know what was on the tape that showed Rice punching his fiancée in the face and knocking her out in a hotel elevator.

-On May 8, 2015, ESPN president John Skipper announced that the sports media conglomerate would not be renewing Simmons's contract, which was set to expire in September 2015.
-On May 15, it was announced that Simmons' would no longer be working at ESPN, effective immediately.
+On May 8, 2015, ESPN president John Skipper announced that the sports media conglomerate would not be renewing Simmons' contract, which was set to expire in September 2015.
+On May 15, it was announced Simmons would no longer be working at ESPN, effective immediately.

 Personal life

-Simmons is married to Kari Simmons (née Crichton), mentioned only as "The Sports Gal" in his columns.
+Simmons has been married to Kari Simmons since 1999.
+She is mentioned as "The Sports Gal" in his columns.
 They have two children together.
 His father, William Simmons Jr. (born 1947), also referred to as "The Sports Dad", was the superintendent of schools in Easton, Massachusetts, for more than 15 years.